 However, the majority of colors displayed typically includes bright shades of red, orange, yellow, and white.
 Quite understandably, these particular colors typically reflect its surroundings.

 Yet, these colors do not represent its most noticeable characteristic.
 That distinction goes to the remarkable spines it develops.
 But, these only appear on the underside of the chin of the mature adult.

 - Kingdom: Animalia

 Tassled Scorpionfish Distribution, Habitat, and Ecology

-The Tassled Scorpionfish evolved as endemic to both the Pacific Ocean and the Indian Ocean.
-It also prefers to inhabit the slopes of coral reefs which provide it numerous locations to lay in wait for its prey.
+Most notably, the Tassled Scorpionfish evolved as endemic to both the Pacific Ocean and the Indian Ocean.
+It also prefers to inhabit the slopes of coral reefs.
+These provide it numerous locations to lay in wait for its prey.

-The species most commonly spends the majority of its time in shallower waters and typically lives at depths of no more than 115 ft (35 m).
+Furthermore, the species most commonly spends the majority of its time in the shallower sections of the ocean.
+Due to this pattern, individuals typically live at depths of no more than 115 ft (35 m).

-The animal primarily feeds on a variety of crustaceans and small fish and has an incredibly fast method of attack.
-It will open its mouth wide, and create powerful suction.
+Additionally, the animal primarily feeds on a variety of crustaceans and small fish.
+It has also evolved an incredibly fast method of attack.
+That’s because it opens its mouth wide, and creates a powerful suction.

-This literally draws the prey into its mouth, without having to move.
-In most species, the process occurs more rapidly than the human eye can follow.
+This amazing ability literally draws the prey into its mouth, without its ever having to move.
+In most species of scorpionfish, this feeding process occurs more rapidly than the human eye can follow.